 - Deregistering for VAT and as an employer

-How does a members’ voluntary liquidation work?
+How does an MVL work?

-Once HMRC confirms there are no more outstanding liabilities, any leftover money is distributed to the shareholders — in a contracting scenario this is usually just you, or you and a partner.
-The company is then officially closed and Companies House will remove it from the register within three months.
+Once HMRC confirms that there are no outstanding liabilities, any remaining funds are distributed to the shareholders — in a contracting scenario, this is usually just you, or you and a partner.

 Why go through with a members’ voluntary liquidation?

 When your company closes, you’ll need to pay tax on any money you get out of it.
-A members’ voluntary liquidation means this money is treated as a capital distribution and, so, qualifies for business asset disposal relief — a preferential capital gains tax rate of 10%.

 Imagine you wanted to close your limited company.